 A final, 60 x minute movement based assessment at the end of your programme to sign you off once the retained primitive reflexes have integrated.
 This includes a written report and a 45 x minute report reading, online to discuss whether the difficulties you or your child initially presented with have improved.

-Physical and motor difficulties: difficulty crossing midline, handwriting issues, poor coordination, poor fine motor control, speech/ articulation issues, balance problems, motion sensitivity, low muscle tone, poor spatial awareness
+Physical and Motor Difficulties: handwriting issues, poor coordination, difficulty crossing midline, poor fine motor control, poor gross motor control (e.g. catching balls), speech/ articulation issues, balance problems, travel sickness, low muscle tone, poor spatial awareness

 Attention difficulties: fidgeting, difficulty sitting still, challenges with focus and processing